 TIER 1 RATE DESIGN

-The Tier 1 rate design described in this chapter consists of three core elements: Energy Charges, Demand Charges, and Peak Load Variance Charges.
+The Tier 1 rate design described in this chapter consists of three Core Rate Design elements: Energy Charges, Demand Charges, and Peak Load Variance Charges.

 The rate design also includes two Rate Impact Credits: the RICc and the RICm.
 The RICc ensures forecast BP-29 Rate Period capacity needs are charged the embedded cost of capacity.
 The RICm helps transition customers from the Tiered Rate Methodology (TRM) to the PRDM by tempering rate impacts.